-- Grade Level: 10, 11, 12 - Prerequisite: Min of B in Chemistry I & Algebra II - Credits: 1 per semester; 2 semesters - Fulfills science requirement for all diplomas - Qualifies as a Quantitative Reasoning course
+Grade Level: 10, 11, 12

+Prerequisite: Min of B in Chemistry I &

+Algebra II

 PHYSICS I COURSE #308401/308411

 How can I improve my performance on the playing field?

 The course is focused on the following core topics: motion in one and two dimensions; Newton's Laws and forces; energy and momentum; temperature, heat and thermal energy; electricity and magnetism; vibrations and waves; light, sound and optics.
 Special projects include a catapult project semester 1 and a bridge building project semester 2.
 The instruction of these topics is focused on the understanding that knowledge is gained through observation and experimentation in conjunction with investigations, critical thinking and problem solving.